joeyparrish/upfish/docs/config.md

 mode.
 Without this flag, mono inputs will only appear in the left channel of stereo content.

-The `offset` and `skip` fields are used to use subsets of clips and to position them in specific places on the main content.
+The `offset` field allows you to place the extra audio at an arbitrary location in the main content.
 For example, an `offset` of 100 means that the extra audio will not start playing until the main content reaches 1 minute and 40 seconds.

+The `skip` and `duration` fields allow you to use a clip of the extra audio.
-A `skip` of 20 means that the first 20 seconds of the _extra_ audio will be skipped when it starts playing.
+A `skip` of 20 means that the first 20 seconds of the extra audio will be skipped when it starts playing.
+A `duration` setting will override the full duration of the clip.
+Content beyond that time will not be played.

 Extra input settings: